 The total cost of your order, including any relevant delivery charges, is displayed at this screen.
 To confirm your order, select the 'submit' button.

-Upon placing your order for photography you will need to accept the terms and conditions for its use.
-For more details on this, see Are there any terms and conditions about how I use the photograph I buy?.
+Upon placing your order for aerial photography, you will need to accept the terms and conditions for its use.
+For more details on this, see Are there any terms and conditions about how I use the photograph I buy?

 Note: Once you have submitted your order you cannot request any further changes to your order or your details.
 Be sure that you have revised your order before submitting.